Learning From Software Failures: A Case Study at a National Space Research Center: Code Categorized by Themes

 \Cref{tab:failure-codes-fullpage} presents the full set of codes identified through our qualitative analysis.
 We organized these codes into three overarching themes that emerged from the data: (1) failure learning is informal and inconsistent, (2) recurring failures and the illusion of effective failure management, and (3) challenges within the learning-from-failures process.

 Within each theme, we group related codes into subthemes to highlight more specific patterns.
-For each code, we also indicate which subjects (S1–S10, P1–P4, PTeam) mentioned the issue during interviews.
+For each code, we also indicate which subjects (S1--S10, PS1--PS4, PTeam) mentioned the issue during interviews.
 This structure allows us to both quantify the spread of each code and contextualize how failure-related practices differ across participants.